Jbudnick/Covid-19-Forecasting/README.md

 <p>
 <img src="images/NY_New_100.png">
 <p>
-*Please note that the figure below represents the data available as of early May 2020.
+*Please note that the figure above represents the data available as of early May 2020.

 Looking at plots of New Cases versus the amount of public activity before the social distancing moving average delay parameter was set, there seems to be a surprising negative trend between social distancing attributes and daily new cases per population.
 There seems to be a positive rate of of new cases to presence at home, which is also the opposite of what I was expecting.
 <p>